Vancouver International Airport: Sustainability programs

 The Vancouver International Airport Security submitted a 2009-2013 Noise Management Plan to the Canadian Ministry of Transport in August 2013 which was reviewed and approved.
 This Management Plan included initiatives to help with noise complaints that YVR Security had received.
 A total of 16 initiatives were identified and are outlined in the Noise Management Plan.
 The plan is flexible and allows room for new community issues that may arise within the five-year program.
 The plan's main goal is to balance the needs of having 24-hour airport services while minimizing noise disturbances associated with aircraft services for those living nearby.

 Operation Yellow Ribbon

 Following the September 11 attacks, the airspace over the United States was shut down.
 Aircraft over the North Atlantic and Pacific bound for the United States were therefore diverted to Canadian airports.
-Vancouver International Airport accommodated 34 of these flights (3rd highest after Halifax and Gander) amounting to a total of 8,500 passengers.
+Vancouver International Airport accommodated 34 of these flights (3rd highest after Halifax and Gander) amounting to a total of 8,500 passengers coming from Asia and the Pacific to destinations on the West Coast of the United States and points beyond, being the only major Canadian airport on the West Coast that has capability of handling aircraft for trans-Pacific flights.

 The airport won the 2001 Airport Management Award from the B.C.
 Aviation Council and was cited for overcoming many challenges in a professional and compassionate way.